-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section 1.
-Whether the respondent member firm had developed "Chinese Fine of \$5,000 to \$146,000.1 Firm Consider suspending the firm with respect to any Wall" procedures to prevent the trading department from utilizing advance knowledge of the content and issuance of research reports in making trading decisions. or all activities or functions and/or suspending the responsible individual for up to two years.
+1. Whether the respondent member firm had developed "Chinese Wall" procedures to prevent the trading department from utilizing advance knowledge of the content and issuance of research reports in making trading decisions.

+Consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual for up to two years.

 In egregious cases, consider expelling the firm and/or barring the responsible individual.

-Individual Consider suspending the individual respondent in any or all capacities for up to two years.
-In egregious cases, consider barring the individua
+Consider suspending the individual respondent in any or all capacities for up to two years.

+In egregious cases, consider barring the individual.

-1. As set forth in General Principle No. 6, Adjudicators may also order disgorgement.
+^{1.} As set forth in General Principle No. 6, Adjudicators may also order disgorgement.

-Unauthorized Transactions and Failures to Execute Buy and/or Sell Orders
+Unauthorized Transactions and Failures to Execute Buy or Sell Orders